Computational relative entropy

 More recently, on the quantum side, instead of measuring indistinguishability of a low entropy state relative to a high entropy state in a HILL-type fashion, Avidan et al. \cite{avidan2025fully} define quantum computational min and max entropies with the mindset of operationally understanding their properties in the setting where all operations are now computationally restricted.
 Indeed, the two approaches seem very complementary.
 However, Avidan et al. show that their quantum computational min entropy and quantum HILL entropy do not dominate each other~\cite{avidan2025fully}.
 In a direction aligned with this work, Avidan et al.~\cite{avidan2025fully} define smoothed versions of their quantum computational min- and max-entropies, where smoothing is carried out under computational constraints, in the same spirit as our computational smoothing of relative entropy.
 Avidan and Arnon~\cite{avidan2025quantum} have also studied the classical {\em unpredictablility entropy}~\cite{hutchison_conditional_2007} in the quantum setting where the goal is to directly bound the computational complexity of a guessing circuit.
 They showed that the unpredictability entropy satisfies a leakage chain rule and give an application for pseudorandomness extraction against bounded quantum adversaries.

-The central definition of our work, computational relative entropy, builds on the definition of a complexity restricted variant of hypothesis testing relative entropy defined by Munson et al.~\cite{munson2025complexity-constrained}.
+The central definition of our work, computational relative entropy, builds on the definition of a complexity restricted single-shot variant of hypothesis testing relative entropy defined by Munson et al.~\cite{munson2025complexity-constrained}.

-\section{Technical Contributions}
+\section{Technical contributions}

 Let us summarize the main technical contributions of this work.
-We quantify the complexity of a quantum process, be it a unitary transformation, a measurement or a quantum channel, by the number of two-local \emph{gates} needed to implement it given access to an unbounded amount of ancillas in the all-zero state (see \cref{section:complexity_limited_quantum_information_processing} for formal definitions).
-We note that the number of ancillas never exceeds the number of gates.
-We will use the notation $C(\cdot)$ to refer to the gate complexity in this computational model.
+We quantify the complexity of a unitary transformation, by the number of two-local \emph{gates} needed to implement it.
+This definition extends to quantum channels and measurements by giving access to an unbounded amount of ancillas in the all-zero state and considering tracing out subsystems and projections onto the zero states as free operations (see \cref{section:complexity_limited_quantum_information_processing} for formal definitions).
+We note that the number of ancillas never exceeds the number of gates by construction.
+We will use the notation $C(\cdot)$ to refer to the gate complexity of a unitary, channel or measurement operator in this computational model.